mifansLA/mi/_posts/2019-09-28-download-gcam-v7-stable-mod-parrot.md

 **Setting recomendation** via medium by [@topgusich](https://medium.com/@topgusich/7-0-настройки-google-camera-67efb4707705).
 The manual is now available for configuration and familiarization with the functionality on the current version!
 {:.notice .notice--info}

 The modifications of Google Camera done by Russian modificator **Parrot043**.
-He modified [Stable version of V7 DogFood](https://mi.knoacc.org/GCam-7-apk-and-magisk-module-needed) from beta testing wich is **V7.0.009.259843690**.
+He modified stable version of **[V7 DogFood](https://mi.knoacc.org/GCam-7-apk-and-magisk-module-needed)** from beta testing wich is _V7.0.009.259843690_.
 See [screenshoot Image](/assets/image/GCam-Parrot043-28-Sept-19.jpg){:title="Installed GCam Mod by Parrot043 detail"}.

-The APK file wich now available in the [download section](#download) is the result from his last modifying attempt on _September 28, 2019_.
+The APK file wich is now available in the [download section](#download) is the result from his last modifying attempt on _September 28, 2019_.

 This last version (mod) release are ready to give it the status of a **stable version** on devices:
 - Redmi Note 5 Pro (whyred).